dojo/docs/quickstart/writingWidgets/example.rst

 In theory, it will work inside of a tag just as the original element did.

-Because we're bigs fan of re-using code, we can steal some CSS stuff from tundra.css and soria.css to provide theme-specific styles, so our input nodes look like they would in with all the other dijit.form Widgets (like ComboBox, FilteringSelect, ValidationTextBox, etc):
+Because we're big fans of re-using code, we can steal some CSS stuff from tundra.css and soria.css to provide theme-specific styles, so our input nodes look like they would in with all the other dijit.form Widgets (like ComboBox, FilteringSelect, ValidationTextBox, etc):

 .. css ::